 Yakitori Sauce 3

-To Make the Tsukune Mixture
+To Prepare the Tsukune Ingredients

 • Heat an ungreased frying pan over medium heat.
 When it’s hot, add one-third of the 1 lb ground chicken.
-If your ground chicken package includes both a fatty and lean part (like the kind sold at Nijiya Market near me), use the lean part here and keep the fatty part for later.
+If your ground chicken package includes both a fatty and lean parts (like the kind sold at Nijiya Market near me), use the lean part here and reserve the fatty part for later.
 Tip: Precooking some of the meat mixture prevents the meatball from shrinking too much while cooking and keeps the tsukune juicy.

 Tsukune 2